KevinThompson96/Active-Directory-Lab/README.md

 ![Network Diagram](Screenshots/Network-Diagram.png)

+On the Server VM, I added the Active Directory Domain Services role, promoted the server to a domain controller, and created the fully qualified domain name (FDQN) as mydomain.com.

+I added the Routing and Remote Access Service feature and used NAT to allow the internal NIC on the DC to act as a network router.
+The client’s internet traffic will now pass through the DC.

+Next, I added the DHCP server role to the DC, to allow the client machine(s) to obtain their network addressing from the DC and not the host machine.

+Finally, I named the Windows 10 machine “CLIENT1” and added it to the domain “mydomain.com”.
+Any user I create in my domain can now use their credentials and log on to this machine.
+This simulates a corporate environment, where (generally) a user only needs one set of credentials to access multiple computers.

 # Project 1: Adding Users and Resetting Passwords
 For now, I have created two organizational units - _ADMINS and _USERS